WurthElektronik/Proteus-Connect-Android/README.md

 ## Known issues
+V1.1.0
+ - sending ascii payload does not log the very first character, the payload however is send correctly.
 V1.0.0
  - parsing ascii user input does not work properly, use hex input
  - input conding defaults to ascii, should be hex.